 For over 30 years, Rotary and its members have been committed to fighting to eradicate polio across the world.
-The amount of polio-endemic countries has dropped from 125 to just three, with over 2.5 billion children receiving vaccinations thanks to the help of Rotary.

-Rotary and the Royal Horticultural Society
+Rotary and the Royal Horticultural Society partnership

-Please note: The crocus species being used are Ruby Giant.
+Please note the crocus species being used are Ruby Giant.
 Children should be supervised at all times and crocus corms should not be ingested.
 Crocus species are not toxic to people, however, if signs of sickness are seen medical advice should be sought immediately.